GrozzoP/GrozzoP/README.md

 My name is Franco _(but all the people call me by my surname)_.
 I'm trainee programmer from Argentine.

 * I'm interested on web development 🧑‍💻 and data science ⚗️🖥️.
+* I'm learning in a self-taught way with courses and projects 🚧.